akurilov/java-concurrent/README.md

     protected void invokeTimed(long startTimeNanos) {
         for(int i = workBegin; i < workEnd; i ++) {
             doSomeUsefulWork(i);
+            // yes, I know that the statement below may invoke Satan
-            if(System.nanoTime() - startTimeNanos > TIMEOUT_NANOS) {
+            // but for simplicity it doesn't expect the negative result if(System.nanoTime() - startTimeNanos > TIMEOUT_NANOS) {
                 break;
             }